 Bartender Licensing Programs

 These course certificates are not transferable from one state to another.
 A certificate in Pennsylvania doesn't mean you can pour or serve drinks in Wisconsin.
 Unlike driver's licenses, they do not carry across state borders, and that's an important consideration as some states mandate you be licensed.
-Keep in mind: the license applies to the state you work in, not the state you live in, so get the appropriate bartender license in the state where you work.
+Remember: the license applies to the state you work in, not the state you live in, so get the appropriate bartender license in the state where you work.

-What is the Alcohol Certification called?
+What Is The Alcohol Certification Called?

 Bartending License, Permit, Certificate, Certification, and Training: What's the Difference?